 Plaza de Armas - The birthplace of Peru's capital Lima and continues to be the city's main hub.
 Surrounded by many of Lima's historic landmarks including the 17th Century Government Palace (official residence of Peru's President), the Municipal Palace, Cathedral of Lima which was built in 1649 and in the centre of the Plaza is the a beautiful 1650 bronze fountain set on the site of what was once the city's gallows.

 Day 3: Lima to Sacred Valley

-Fly to Cusco and transfer approximately 1 hour and 30 minutes to the Urubamba Valley, also known as the Sacred Valley, and home to Incan citadels and beautiful landscapes.
+Fly to Cusco and transfer to the Urubamba Valley.
+Also known as the Sacred Valley, it is home to Incan citadels and beautiful landscapes.